-Working our way down our road trip list, we decided to camp in Death Valley National Park while it was still spring.
+Now that we live only a few hours away, we visit several times a year.
+On our first visit, we were working our way down our West Coast road trip list and decided to camp in Death Valley National Park while it was still spring.
 One of our travel buddies had been before and knew all the best photo spots.
-We arrived late afternoon and quickly realized how hot it was there!
+We arrived late afternoon and quickly realized how hot it was.

-Luckily, we weren’t camping at sea level and every 1000 ft above sea level, the temperature dropps 5 degrees.
-It’s also a large park and within 2 days we drove over 100 miles to get around.
-Click the links below for more photos and info.
+Luckily, we weren’t camping at sea level, and the temperature drops 5 degrees every 1000 feet above sea level.
+It’s also a large park, and within two days, we drove over 100 miles to get around, so make sure you give yourself enough time getting from place to place.
+Click the links below for more photos and info on each location.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.